boomshakar/boomshakar/README.md

   ## Skills and Exprience

   - 🔭 I’m currently working on something amazing.
-  - 🌱 I’m currently learning Next.JS
+  - 🌱 I’m currently learning something new
   - 📫 How to reach me: mailto:femi_sosanya@outlook.com